xi/cplay-ng/README.rst

 Description
 ===========

-cplay is a curses front-end for various audio players.
-It aims to provide a power-user-friendly interface with simple filelist and playlist control. cplay is written in Python and can use either pyncurses or the standard curses module.
+cplay-ng is a curses front-end for various audio players.
+It aims to provide a power-user-friendly interface with simple filelist and playlist control. cplay-ng is written in Python and can use either pyncurses or the standard curses module.

+The original cplay is no longer maintained.
+This fork aims to maintaining the original code as well as keeping it up to date with recent developments (e.g. python3) and adding new features.

 Requirements
 ============